alto/exceptionist/README.markdown

 # Exceptionist - Force your application to crash #

-Want to force your Rails 3 application to respond with a certain HTTP status code?
+Want to force your `Rails 3` application to respond with a certain HTTP status code?
 Just call

     /fire/500

-to the application crash, or call
+to let the application crash, or call

     /fire/412